 As of 2023, the San Francisco Municipal Railway (Muni) is the eighth-largest transit system in the United States.

 In 2023, GDP in the five-county San Francisco metropolitan area grew 3.4% in real terms to $779 billion.
-The 14-county San Jose–San Francisco–Oakland combined statistical area had a GDP of $1.397 trillion.
+Also in 2023, the 14-county San Jose–San Francisco–Oakland combined statistical area had a GDP of $1.397 trillion, ranking 3rd among CSAs.
 As of 2023, San Francisco County ranked 11th by income per capita among U.S. counties, with a per capita personal income of $164,807.

 In 2023, San Francisco proper had a GDP of $263.1 billion and a GDP per capita of $325,000.
-Some of the companies that reside in San Francisco are Salesforce, Uber, Airbnb, OpenAI, Levi's, Gap, Dropbox, and Lyft.
+The city is home to numerous companies—many in the technology sector—including Salesforce, Uber, Airbnb, OpenAI, Levi's, Gap, Dropbox, and Lyft.

-According to statistics released by SFPD in April 2024, the crime figures were down in the first 100 days of the year, namely in terms of robberies, burglaries and larceny.
-In the first half of 2024, San Francisco experienced a 32% decrease in overall crime compared to the previous year.
-Personal property theft saw a 41% reduction, and violent crimes, including gun-related incidents, decreased by 30%.
+According to statistics released by SFPD in April 2024, crime figures were down in the first 100 days of the year in terms of robberies, burglaries and larceny.

 As of 2024, San Francisco has a population of 827,526 residents, making it the fourth-most populous city in California.

-In 2024, San Francisco's Point-in-Time (PIT) count estimated the homeless population at approximately 8,323 individuals, with over 20,000 seeking homeless services.
+In 2024, San Francisco's Point-in-Time (PIT) count indicated that the homeless population was approximately 8,323 individuals.

 The 2024 Global Financial Centres Index ranked San Francisco as the fifth-most competitive financial center in the world.

-San Francisco aims to divert 100% of waste from landfills by 2025.
+San Francisco aims to divert 100% of waste from landfills by 2025 as part of its ambitious zero-waste goal.

 Basketball is a team sport played on a rectangular court...